Date of the birth of Jesus: Islamic view

-The Qur'an, which is the source of Islamic tradition tells the story of Mary and the birth of Jesus (known in Islam as 'Īsā: Messenger of God) most prominently in Chapter 19.
+The Qur'an, which is the source of Islamic tradition, tells the story of Mary and the birth of Jesus (known in Islam as 'Īsā) most prominently in Chapter 19.
 According to verse 19:25, during labor Mary was told to shake a palm tree so that ripe dates would fall off.
 This description, combined with the ripening period of dates places the birth of Jesus somewhere between June and October, with later times being more likely due to dates falling off easily.
-In the hadith compilation Tuhaf al-Uqul, the sixth imam, Jafar As Sadiq says the following when approached about the birth of Jesus during Christmas: "They have lied.
+In the hadith compilation Tuhaf al-Uqul, the sixth imam, Jafar As Sadiq stated when approached about the birth of Jesus during Christmas, "They have lied.
 Rather, it was in the middle of June.
 The day and night become even [equal] in the middle of March."
-The "middle of June" that does not necessarily refer to the fifteenth of June but it is in reference to a day near the summer equinox.
-As Sadiq mentions the spring equinox, which takes place near the middle of March, to make a point about the equal length of the day and night, and consequently points out, by antithesis, that of summer.
+The "middle of June" does not necessarily refer to the fifteenth of June but it is in reference to a day near the summer solstice.
+Sadiq mentioned the vernal equinox, which takes place near the middle of March, to make a point about the equal length of the day and night, and consequently pointed out, by antithesis, the summer solstice.

 Jehovah's Witnesses' view

 Jehovah's Witnesses believe that Christmas stems from pagan traditions and was not observed by the earliest Christians.
-They reject the idea that Jesus was born on December 25, viewing this date as a later addition made by the Church in the fourth century.
+They reject the idea that Jesus was born on 25 December, viewing this date as a later addition made by the Church in the fourth century.
 According to their belief, when Christianity became the Roman Empire's official religion, it replaced the pagan festival of Saturnalia with Christmas, aligning it with the winter solstice.
 They also assert that many Christmas symbols have pagan roots—for instance, decorative lights symbolize the sun’s return, and Father Christmas is derived from various religious and cultural traditions.
-Jehovah's Witnesses argue that it's improbable shepherds, mentioned in the biblical account of Jesus' birth, would have been in the fields during winter.
+Jehovah's Witnesses argue that it is improbable shepherds, mentioned in the biblical account of Jesus' birth, would have been in the fields during winter.
 They suggest that a more likely time for Jesus' birth was around early October in the year 2 BC.